Book Summary: Team Topologies | Organizing Business and Technology Teams for Fast Flow

 Overall, the team topologies approach advocates for organisation design that optimises for the flow of change and feedback from running systems.

-The hard truth is that might not be your organisation’s goal or at the very least there are significant organisational dynamics which undermine flow.
+The hard truth is that might not be your organisation’s goal or at the very least there are significant organisational dynamics that undermine flow.
 For example, if your organisation is fixated with efficiency or “keeping people busy” implementation of these topologies is unlikely to be successful.

 A final thought.
 I would love to hear the authors thoughts on strategy deployment and backlog alignment to the topologies.
 For example, how does the backlog interaction work between the different teams?
 Especially how is the complicated subsystem team backlog managed?
 Assume this would be a key team where effective prioritisation might be required.